Board Communique: January 11, 2021

 What happens next

 When there is a valuation surplus, we use the plan’s Joint Trust Agreement to help guide our decisions in the use of that surplus.
-The Joint Trust Agreement is a document established by the plan partners (the provincial government and the BC Government and Services Employees’ Union), and it gives us guidelines on how to manage the plan.
+The Joint Trust Agreement is a document established by the plan partners (the provincial government and the BC General Employees’ Union), and it gives us guidelines on how to manage the plan.

 We are now carefully examining the options available to us under the Joint Trust Agreement.
 It is important that whatever decisions we make be sustainable and equitable to members and employers.
 We will provide an update when we have made any decisions.